benlagreca02/dotfiles/README.md

 ```bash
 alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'
 ```
 The tutorial says to do this command to prevent recursion problems, but you may be able to skip it?
-I
 ```bash
 echo ".cfg" >> .gitignore
 ```